PlqnK/docker-home-services-host/README.md

 - Latest Fedora Server release (other Linux distributions are possible but you will need to adapt the setup scripts).
 - A properly configured DNS server in your LAN as well as proper DNS entries with a domain suffix for your servers (populated by hand or automatically with the hostname of your devices).
 - A paid domain name for which you have full control over.
+  - Public DNS records pointing to your public IPv4
+    - One subdomain record per service, for exemple `traefik.domain.tld` (you can use a wildcard record but it's not recommended).
+    - I personnaly just have one A subdmain record pointing to my router public IPv4 and all the services records are CNAMEs that points to my A subdomain record.
+  - [Optional] If you have IPv6 properly configured on your network and your docker host
+    - A public AAAA DNS record with the same subdomain name as the IPv4 one.

 ## Installation